MoritzGoeckel/NodeJsNewsCrawler/Readme.md

 /api/sources/
 ```

-To get the day today you can use the following functionalities
+To get the day today to give to the api you can use the following function
 ``` javascript
 getToday = function(){
     return Math.floor(Date.now() / 1000 / 60 / 60 / 24);